 2018 Betty Jean and Wayne Thiebaud Endowed Lecture

-Painter Aliza Nisenbaum will be the third Betty Jean and Wayne Thiebaud Endowed Lecture presentation on Friday, March 9, 2018.
+Painter Aliza Nisenbaum will join us on Friday, March 9, 2018 as the fourth Betty Jean and Wayne Thiebaud Endowed Lecturer.

 Born in Mexico City, and currently based in New York, Aliza Nisenbaum’s paintings are intimate exchanges between herself and her subjects.
 The artist makes portraits of undocumented Latin American immigrants, and of other distinct communities, using the focused attention of observational painting to mark those who are socially unmarked in society, along with the apparently anonymous goods that constitute a transnational trade in quotidian objects such as flowers, garments, handcrafts and letters.
 Often lushly decorated with patterened textiles, her canvases demand close looking in keeping with her personal connections to her subjects.